tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 ```
 {{% /codeblock %}}

-Again, for this small computation, overhead seems to be larger than the time parallelization has saved, with time for execution with the socket approach is `0.11`, compared to `0.02` for the normal computation.
+Again, for this small computation, the overhead seems to be larger than the time parallelization has saved, with time for execution with the socket approach is `0.11`, compared to `0.02` for the normal computation.

 ## Multicore versus socket approach